lars1808/Block-Dodge-Parry-SRD/combat.md

 ## Dual Weapons
 If attacking with two weapons at the same time, roll **both damage dice** and keep the single highest result.

-If both weapons have different lengths for the purposes of melee clashes, one of which would allow the user to go before the target and one of which would usually require a DEX Save (or go after the target altogether), the user can choose to either strike only with the quicker weapon, or wait and strike with both.
+If both weapons have different lengths for melee clashes, one of which would allow the user to go before the target and one of which would usually require a DEX Save (or go after the target altogether), the user can choose to either strike only with the quicker weapon, or wait and strike with both.

 ## Gambits
 When making an attack, you can choose to make a **gambit**.
 A gambit is a move such as **stunning**, **shoving**, **disarming**, **tripping**, and so forth.
 Declare that you make a gambit as you declare your attack.
 When making a Gambit, you **do not deal damage**.